Daye-Lee18/mybook/_pages/exams/final_student.md

 ### Q9.
 Edges to parent, children list

-Using a property of a tree that all nodes connected to one node is children except one node (parent), we can build a tree in a list form.
-The following source code is has a function `edge_to_parent_children_list` which takes `edges` list and `N` (the number of nodes) and returns `parents` and `children` list.
-Fill in the blank so that the code would work after it is filled in.
-Note that the node number is 1-indexed (starting from 1)
+Using the property of a tree that all adjacent nodes of a node are its children except for one node (its parent), we can construct the tree in a list form.
+The following source code defines a function `edges_to_parent_children_list` which takes the list of `edges` and `N` (the number of nodes), and returns the parent and children lists.
+Note that the nodes are 1-indexed (starting from 1).

+Fill in the blanks in the following code.

 ```python
 '''